|Nutritional Guidelines (per serving)|

 - 1/2 cup butter

-Season the beef, sprinkle with the flour and toss around until well coated.
+Place the beef on a plate and sprinkle with the flour, salt, and pepper; toss until well coated.

-Heat up a frying pan until it is good and hot, add a little olive oil and fry the beef in 2 batches until nice and brown.
+Heat up a frying pan until it is good and hot, add the olive oil, and fry the beef in 2 batches until nice and brown.

-Transfer the meat to a big casserole pan -- one that is suitable to go on a stovetop burner -- mixing in the flour that was left on the plate after coating it.
+Transfer the meat to a Dutch oven or big casserole dish that is suitable to go on a stovetop burner; add any flour left on the plate.

-Bring to the boil, put a lid on, turn down the heat and leave it to simmer while you make the dumplings -- which are a choice.
+Bring to a boil, put on the lid, turn down the heat, and leave to simmer while you make the dumplings.

-Blitz the dumpling ingredients in a blender or rub between your fingers till you have a breadcrumb consistency, then add just enough water to make a dough that is not sticky.
+Add the dumpling ingredients to a blender or food processor and mix until a breadcrumb consistency is reached (you can also place the ingredients in a bowl and rub the ingredients between your fingers).
+Add just enough water to make a dough that is not sticky.

-Put the lid back on and leave it to cook for 2 hours.
+Drop the dumplings into the stew, pressing down to submerge them.
+Put the lid on the pot and cook for 2 hours.

-Taste it, season it as you like, and then serve them with some greens and loads of to mop up the juices.
+Taste, season with salt and pepper if needed, and serve hot with some greens and crusty bread to mop up the juices.

 Reprinted with permission.